pihomeserver/Kupiki-Hotspot-Script/README.md

 - An ethernet cable
 - A power supply for the Raspberry Pi
 - An internet access of course
-- A micro SD card with a raspbian-like OS installed (recommanded one is [raspbian jessie lite](https://www.raspberrypi.org/downloads/raspbian/) ).
+- A micro SD card with a raspbian-like OS installed (recommanded one is the official [raspbian jessie lite](https://www.raspberrypi.org/downloads/raspbian/) ).
 Supported OS are
   - [minibian](https://minibianpi.wordpress.com/)
   - [raspbian netinstall](https://github.com/debian-pi/raspbian-ua-netinst)
   - [raspbian jessie lite](https://www.raspberrypi.org/downloads/raspbian/)